-One is forced to ask – What kind of people are teaming and teeming around one’s purpose, vision, and/or talent?
+By insight, you’re forced to personally ask – What kind of people are teaming and teeming around my purpose, vision, and/or talent?

-I heard Blackface is back on his grind now though, and I had to go to his Twitter page to see those efforts – I wish him the best and can’t wait from whatever cooks from that kitchen.
+Well, I heard Blackface is back on his grind now though, and I had to go to his Twitter page to see those efforts – I wish him the best and can’t wait for whatever cooks from that kitchen.

 To me, and as I said earlier, to a lot of people who legit sabi, Blackface will always be remembered as a pluripotent multi-genre artiste – who can rap, sing, create roots reggae music as well as dancehall, some sprinkle of Idoma tunes and sometimes gospel.
 I’ll remember him as a social activist who has always used conscious music as a weapon to speak for the vast majority of masses [we can’t forget the single with Alobai ‘Hard Life’ in a jiffy], and most importantly, a songwriter who penned arguably the greatest and biggest R&B song in Nigerian and African contemporary music history – African Queen.

-PS: I have relieved my guy, ITunes Music Player, off its shuffle job today.
-It’s gonna be an all Blackface Naija weekend….
+PS: I have relieved my guy, ITunes Music Player, off its shuffle job today, ‘cos it’s gonna be an all Blackface Naija weekend!

 🎵…it’s a hard life wey dey live for Naija, ja ja ja…🎵